Joe’s Guide to the U2 General Admission

 Q: Are there seats on the general admission floor?

-Q: Why does my GA ticket indicate different entrances?
-Does that mean there will be various entrances and sections to the floor?
+Q: Why does my paperless ticket indicate that my section is “S-FLR” (South Floor)?
+Others have “N-FLR” (North Floor).
+Does that mean there will be two entrances and sections to the floor?

 Q: What time should I show up to the general admission queue?

-- Morning to Noon Day of the Show: You can get a spot along the rails but further away from the centre of the main stage.
-You may also be anywhere in the first 2-4 rows.
-The areas near the front and around the ‘Joshua Tree’-stage will be clustered when you enter the later you show up, but chances are you will get a close spot just a few rows off a rail.
+- Noon to 4PM: You can get a good spot near the rails and be anywhere in the first 2-5 rows.
+The areas near the front and around the e-stage will be heavily clustered when you enter the later you show up, but chances are you will get a close spot just a few rows off a rail.

 If it is an opening show for a leg of the tour, there will be pent up demand.
-I remember there were a lot of people camping out three days before the opening show in Barcelona for the 360 Tour.
-I expect this to be the case for The Joshua Tree Tour in Vancouver and London (the opening cities in North America and Europe, respectively).
+I remember there were a lot of people camping out two days before the opening show in Barcelona for the 360 Tour.
+I expect this to be the case for the IE Tour in Vancouver and Turin (the opening cities in North America and Europe, respectively).

 As it was during the Vertigo Tour, there were fans lining up 35 hours before the concert started at the 1st Dublin show.
 Like 2005, the shows at Croke Park were special.
 There were legions of fans converging from all over the world making their pilgrimage to the U2 holy land.
-I have never seen a more international crowd than the one I saw at Dublin I. I can anticipate the show(s) to be played in the Croke Park in Dublin to have a great showing of international fans.
+I have never seen a more international crowd than the one I saw at Dublin I. I can anticipate the trio of shows to be played in the 3Arena in Dublin to have a great showing of international fans.

 Again, what time you show up to the queue also depends on how fanatic the fans are at each venue.
 At the Latin American shows I’ve attended, fans there line up a week ahead of time!
-But in my general observation with North American and European crowds, early morning arrival should be good enough if you want a good spot near the rails.
+But in my general observation with North American crowds, very early morning should be enough if you want a good spot near the rails.

 Q: What about camping overnight?

 A: Camping is certainly not for everyone.
 If you choose to do so, the necessity to camp is contingent on where and when.
-If the show is in a city where there is an unusually high demand or is highly anticipated (i.e. some cities in Europe and anywhere in Latin America, or is the last concert of the entire tour, I foresee plenty of fans camping out.
-While I recognize that some North American venues do ban fans from camping, the die-hard fans will still stick around over night regardless of venue policy.
+If the show is in a city where there is an unusually high demand or is highly anticipated (i.e. Vancouver (first show of the IE Tour), anywhere in Latin America, or is the last concert of the entire tour, I foresee plenty of fans camping out.
+While I agree that some North American venues do ban fans from camping, the die-hard fans will still stick around over night regardless of venue policy.
 During the Chicago and Boston 360 shows, there was a sort-of roving queue that was maintained off the venue property.
 Once the venue officially opened its grounds the next morning, the queue just moved and resumed on the property.
+Other places like BC Place in Vancouver, fans were allowed to stay over night.
+In fact, the venue and U2 also provided security to ensure our safety.
+As you can see, it largely depends on the venue whether fans could camp over night.

 Q: What if the venue bans camping overnight?

-This was the case at the first show in Vancouver for the IE Tour and Joshua Tree Tour (and indeed at many cities where venues do not want to be liable if something happens to a fan on their property over night).
-Security did not want people to camp, because of the sensitivities around tent-cities being built and homelessness in the city.
+A: This was the case at the first show in Vancouver for the IE Tour (and indeed at many cities).
+Security didn’t want people to camp, because of the sensitivities around tent-cities being built and homelessness in the city.
 But they were willing to let 5 of us to manage the queue by collecting names and putting numbers on people’s hands.
 People were asked to return at periodic times to check-in and the morning of the show for ‘roll-call’.
-If people were not present during check-in times and during roll-call, they were scratched off the queue list.
-This was very effective during Las Vegas (360 Tour), where security cooperated completely, and actually kicked late-comers out.
+If people were not present during roll-call, they were scratched off the queue list.
+This was very effective during Vegas (360 Tour), where security cooperated completely, and actually kicked late-comers out.
 Lesson to be learned: you can’t just collect a number and expect to show up 2 hours before we’re let into the venue.
 Mind you, not all venue security act as cooperatively, and may not care about the numbering system.
 It’s up to fans to implement and self-police the queue.

 Q: What happens if a venue tells us we can’t queue up until a certain time?
 Would we be arrested?

 A: At Chicago during the 360 Tour, the police and security told us we couldn’t line up until 6AM the day of the show.
 If we did, security told us that we would be given a verbal warning, then a written warning, and then arrested.
-I’m not sure if they have that authority or willing to go to that extreme (see United Airlines fiasco), but that is their threat.
-At any rate, while a numbered queue system started the day before, we never did camp out overnight, and decided to return that morning with the expectation of respecting the numbering system.
+Luckily my friend Bryan befriended the cops and we never did get arrested; in fact, the cops turned out to be quite funny and friendly.
+At any rate, while we did start a numbered queue the day before, we never did camp out overnight, and decided to return that morning with the expectation of respecting the numbering system.
 However, we found fans queuing up at around 4:30AM the day of the show – there were about 100 people in line already.

 I remember during the Vertigo Tour in Boston, people camped out overnight in front of the Fleet Center.
 At 9AM, the venue issued wristbands with number to all those in line.
 They told us to leave and return around 4 PM to line up again in the sequence we received our wristbands.
 It was the best system because it meant you can leave for the day to rest and eat, and then return to the line refreshed without losing your spot.

 The point that I am making is that although the venues may proclaim a certain time to allow queuing up, fans will continue to line up somewhere regardless of ‘official policy’.
-My advice, check out the venue the morning/day before the show and see what is going on.
+Us U2 fans can be obstinate at times ;) My advice, check out the venue the day before the show and see what is going on.
 Chances are there will be fans queuing up, and ask how the queue is being organized and then show up at a time of your liking – whether that same day before, early in the morning the day-of, or later in the day-of the concert.

 Q: What if I can’t make it early in the morning because of work or other commitments?

-A: The floor should fit about 10,000+ fans (depending on the size of the venue.
+A: The floor should fit about 1500 to 2000 fans (depending on the size of the venue.
 As mentioned earlier, because of the two stages and the catwalk, as well as how small the floor is, you will be closer to the action than anyone in the seats.
-Those who line up early or camp out, do so because they want rail to lean on, be closer to the stage, or just like the community of fans who they can connect with.
+Those who line up early or camp out, do so because they want rail to lean on, or just like the community of fans who they can connect with.

 Q: What happens when I get to the queue, do I get a number for my spot?